-Some of these categories overlap, but a single visit may not count for more than two categories.
-When observing patient care during the orientation process in a preceptor site, students may count this time toward the clinical hour requirement.
-Patient visits cannot be counted toward required clinical experiences if they are only observed with the exception of four births for nurse-midwifery students.
-Students may count four hours toward the clinical hour requirement for attending a Case Day.
-Students may count six hours, rather than four for attending, toward the clinical hour requirement for presenting at an in-person Case Day.
-For virtual case days: clinical students in attendance count actual hours in the meeting, and presenters count actual attendance hours plus two (2) hours' time for preparation time.
-Students may count a maximum of two Case Days toward the clinical hour requirement (not to exceed 10 hours total).
-Students may count attendance at staff meetings in the clinical site toward the clinical hour requirement (not to exceed four hours total).
-Students may count up to four hours toward the clinical hour requirement for attending a professional organization meeting.
-Students may count a maximum of two professional organization meetings toward the clinical hour requirement.
-Students may not count continuing education programs or review courses toward the clinical hour requirement.
-The absolute maximum non-direct patient care clinical hours that may be recorded is 18 hours.
+- Clinical experiences may overlap such that one patient encounter could count for two categories, but a single visit may not count for more than two categories. - When observing patient care during the orientation process in a preceptor site, students may count this time toward the clinical hour requirement. - Patient visits cannot be counted toward required clinical experiences if they are only observed with the exception of four births for nurse-midwifery students. - Students may count four hours toward the clinical hour requirement for attending a Case Day.
+Students may count six hours, rather than four for attending, toward the clinical hour requirement for presenting at an in-person Case Day. - For virtual case days: clinical students in attendance count actual hours in the meeting, and presenters count actual attendance hours plus two (2) hours' time for preparation time. - Students may count a maximum of two Case Days toward the clinical hour requirement (not to exceed 10 hours total). - Students may count attendance at staff meetings in the clinical site toward the clinical hour requirement (not to exceed four hours total). - Students may count up to four hours toward the clinical hour requirement for attending a professional organization meeting; with a maximum of two professional organization meetings toward the clinical hour requirement.
+The RCF must be approve these meetings prior to attendance for these to count. - Students may count up to 4 hours of clinical orientation if required by the site. - Students may not count continuing education programs or review courses toward the clinical hour requirement. - In no instance may a student record more than 18 hours of non-direct patient care as defined above